11 Best Ski Resorts in Minnesota, 2023

 Just over an hour north of Duluth near the town of Biwabik is the Giants Ridge ski area.
 This ski hill has 35 named runs spread out across the mountain, along with an impressive base lodge.

-Nearly three quarters of the runs are classified as beginner or intermediate, but you can still find plenty of challenging terrain here.
+Nearly three-quarters of the runs are classified as beginner or intermediate, but you can still find plenty of challenging terrain here.
 Giants Ridge also has an excellent snow and snowboarding school with committed and patient instructors who will almost certainly get you upright and confident on the slopes and ensure you stay that way.

 The vertical drop here is a respectable 500 feet and is serviced by five chairlifts.
 If you prefer snowboarding or freestyling to skiing, Giants Ridge has two terrain parks.
-The first is Placid Terrain Park, and it's targeted towards beginners; the second is Garmisch, which has larger jumps and includes extensive rails and boxes.
+The first is Placid Terrain Park, and it's targeted toward beginners; the second is Garmisch, which has larger jumps and includes extensive rails and boxes.

 Night skiing is available on most of the mountain as is snow tubing with three lanes and a dedicated rope tow.
 A separate ticket is required to use the snow tube run.